kianniek/Let-Meowt-App/README.md

     android:text="Scan" />
 ```

-- **btnScan**: This button starts the scanning process when pressed.
-When the user clicks this, the app searches for nearby BLE devices, like the ESP32.
+- **btnScan**: This button triggers the scanning function, allowing the app to search for nearby BLE devices like the ESP32.

+#### **Device List (RecyclerView)**

-- **RecyclerView (rvDevices)**: The RecyclerView is used to display a list of available BLE devices found during the scan.
+The RecyclerView displays the list of discovered BLE devices that the user can select to connect:

 ```xml
 <androidx.recyclerview.widget.RecyclerView